Partner Portal

 2. Go to the Devices tab.

 3. Select BulletCam from the list of devices.
-If BulletCam is connected to the video recorder, select NVR and then click Cameras.
+If BulletCam is connected to the video recorder, select NVR and then tap Cameras.

 Parameter Value

-Firmware Update Displayed when the firmware update is available:
+Firmware update The field is displayed when the firmware update is available:

-• Downloading… — the firmware downloading is in progress.
-Shown in percentages.
+• Downloading… — firmware downloading is in progress.
+It is displayed as a percentage.

-• Installing… — the firmware installation is in progress.
+• Installing… — the firmware is being installed.

 Connection The camera connection status to the internet via Ethernet: